Malachi complains of Israel's unkindness, 1-5; of their irreligiousness and profaneness, 6-14.

 2 "I have loved you," says the LORD.
 Yet you say, "In what have you loved us?"
 "Was Esau not Jacob's brother?" says the LORD.
 "Yet I loved Jacob, 3 And I hated Esau, and laid his mountains and his heritage waste for the jackals of the wilderness."
 4 Whereas Edom says, "We are impoverished, but we will return and build the desolate places," thus says the LORD of hosts: "They shall build, but I will throw down, and they shall call them, 'The Border of Wickedness,' and, 'The People Against Whom the LORD Has Indignation Forever.'"
 5 And your eyes shall see, and you shall say, "The LORD will be magnified from the border of Israel."

 6 "'A son honors his father and a servant his master.
 If then I am a father, where is my honor?
 And if I am a master, where is my fear?' says the LORD of hosts to you, O priests, who despise my name."
 And you say, "In what have we despised your name?"
 7 "You offer polluted bread upon my altar."
 But you say, "In what have we polluted you?"
 In that you say, "The table of the LORD is contemptible."
 8 "And if you offer the blind for sacrifice, 'It is not evil!'
 And if you offer the lame and sick, 'It is not evil!'
 Offer it now to your governor.
 Will he be pleased with you, or accept your person?" says the LORD of hosts.
 9 "And now, I pray you, implore God that he will be gracious to us.
 This has been by your means.
 Will he regard your person?" says the LORD of hosts.
 10 "Oh that there were one of you who would shut the doors so that you would not kindle fire on my altar in vain!
 I have no pleasure in you," says the LORD of hosts, "neither will I accept an offering at your hand.
-11 For from the rising of the sun even to the setting of the same, my name shall be great among the Gentiles, and in every place incense shall be offered to my name, and a pure offering, for my name shall be great among the heathen," says the LORD of hosts.
+11 For from the rising of the sun even to the setting of the same, my name shall be great among the Gentiles, and in every place incense shall be offered to my name, even a pure offering, for my name shall be great among the heathen," says the LORD of hosts.
 12 "But you have profaned it, in that you say, 'The table of the LORD is polluted, and its fruit, even his provision, is contemptible.'
 13 You also said, 'Behold, what a weariness it is!'
 And you have snuffed at it," says the LORD of hosts, "and you brought that which was torn, the lame, and the sick.
 Thus you brought an offering.
 Should I accept this from your hand?" says the LORD.
 14 "But cursed is the deceiver who has in his flock a male, and vows and sacrifices to the Lord a corrupt thing.
 For I am a great King," says the LORD of hosts, "and my name is dreadful among the heathen."

 Matthew Henry Commentary - Malachi, Chapter 1[➚]